unifiedstreaming/fmp4-ingest/ingest_spec.md

 ## Overall Media Ingest Protocol Behavior Specification
 The media and timed meta-data ingest specification uses multiple HTTP POST and/or PUT requests to transmit the manifest followed by encoded media data packaged in fragmented ISO BMFF [3].
 The subsequent posted segments correspond to those decribed in the manifest.
 Each HTTP POST sends a complete manifest or media segment towards the processing entity.
 The sequence of POST commands starts with the the manifest and init segments that includes header boxes (ftyp and moov boxes), and continues with a sequence of segments (combinations of moof and mdat boxes) as defined in the initial manifest.

-An example of the Fragmented Media Ingest POST URL targeting the publishing point is: http://ServerAdress/presentationPath/manifestpath/rsegmentpath/Identifier
+An example of the Fragmented Media Ingest POST URL targeting the publishing point is: http://HostName/presentationPath/manifestpath/rsegmentpath/Identifier

 The PostURL the syntax is defined as follows using the IETF RFC 5234 ANB [14] to specify the structure.
 * PostURL = Protocol “://” BroadcastURL Identifier
 * Protocol = "http" / "https"
-* BroadcastURL = ServerAddress "/" PresentationPath
+* BroadcastURL = HostName "/" PresentationPath
-* ServerAddress = URI_SAFE_IDENTIFIER
+* HostName = URI_SAFE_IDENTIFIER
 * PresentationPath = URI_SAFE_IDENTIFIER
 * ManifestPath = URI_SAFE_IDENTIFIER
 * Rsegmentpath = URI_SAFE_IDENTIFIER